 Debora Brandt (She/Her)

 I’m interested in studying the evolutionary history of species using genomic data.
 My current research is focused on humans, using modern and ancient genomic data to learn about our demographic history.

-I am a postdoctoral researcher working with the Nielsen lab at U.C.
-Berkeley and the Sinervo lab at U.C.
-Santa Cruz.
 My fields of study include evolutionary biology, behavioral ecology, herpetology, and population genetics.
-I am particularly interested in questions pertaining to speciation, sexual selection, and the maintenance and loss of polymorphism.
+I am particularly interested in questions pertaining to speciation, sexual selection, the maintenance and loss of polymorphism, and the genetic basis of adaptive phenotypes in wild populations.
 My current project in the Nielsen lab is to investigate the genetic basis of the polymorphic mating strategies found in the side-blotched lizard (Uta stansburiana).
 A major goal of this project is to better understand how specialized mating phenotypes are able to evolve within a species.
-Please visit my website for more information about my research.
+I have also worked on another project with side-blotched lizards that studied the genetic basis of adaptation following plastic changes in coloration in a novel environment.
+Please visit my website for more information about my research. https://ammoncorl.github.io/

 I was trained in a rice molecular genetics lab, but got interested in the evolutionary genetic aspects of rice.
 My research interests include understanding mechanisms and consequences of genetic admixture.
 Currently, I am using rice genus as a model system to address the potential contribution of gene flow to speciation and domestication.
 Learning from the genomic pattern of rice domestication, I also work with collaborators to identify and validate new targets for further crop improvement using gene editing technology.